SCC-Planning/scctemplate/README.md

 developed by Miles Drake and Nick Fanton.
 Contains public sector information licensed under the [Open Government Licence v3.0](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/).
+This template would not have been possible without their repository as an excellent example.

 This package has been trimmed down from `sgtemplates` where possible.
 The files in `R/` have been adapted slightly.